All publications are available from the BRLSI Reception Desk at 16 Queen Square, Bath BA1 2HN; office hours - 10.00am to 4.00pm Monday to Saturday.

-Early photographs of China from the BRLSI archives, taken by the tea merchant and opium trader William Herbert Vacher (c1826–1899) and his wife.
-The Vachers’ little known photographs add intriguing insights into a country which had yet to open itself fully to western eyes and evoke a time of Empire and trade wars, when opium was at the centre of intense international negotiation and British naval activity.
+Little known photographs from the BRLSI archives, taken by the tea merchant and opium trader William Herbert Vacher (c1826–1899).
+They offer intriguing insights into a country which had yet to open itself to western eyes, and evoke a time of Empire and trade wars, when opium was at the centre of intense international negotiation and British naval activity.

 A collection of the wide-ranging and innovative talks given in the year-long ‘Darwin and Beyond’ programme of 2009.